STOIE/recipes/recipes/black_pepper_beef/README.md

 * Beef prepared earlier
 * 1 big white onion quarted/chunked
-* 10 cloves garlic smashed
+* 8 cloves garlic smashed
 * 2 inch ginger sliced
 * 16 scallion whites cut into 2 inch sections
-* 2 red banana chili cut into diamonds (or capcicum)
+* 1-2 red banana chili cut into diamonds (or capcicum)
-* 200 grams sugar snap peas
+* 150 grams sugar snap peas
-* 3 tablespoons of black pepper sauce mixed with 3 tablespoons water
+* 3 tablespoons black pepper sauce mixed with 3 tablespoons water
-* 8 tablespoons of Cantonese Mijiu Rice Wine (or Japanese sake)
+* 1/3 cup Cantonese Mijiu Rice Wine (or Japanese sake)
 * 2 teaspoon dark soy sauce
 * 1 tablespoon cornstarch & 1 tablespoon water as slurry
-* 8 tablespoons peanut oil
+* 1/2 cup peanut oil

 #### Method

 1. Heat a cast iron skillet (table skillet) on high heat in the background.
 1. Meanwhile, heat a wok to very high heat.
-1. Turn off the heat from the wok and add 2-1/2 tablespoons of peanut oil, moving it around the wok.
+1. Turn off the heat from the wok and add two-thirds of the peanut oil, moving it around the wok.
 1. Return the wok to high heat.
 1. Place snowpeas and chillies into the work and fry for 1 minute.
 1. Place the beef, onion, garlic, ginger, scallions and chillies into the wok, frying for an additional minute.